ThingLabsIo/ThingLabsIo.github.io/pages/lab004a.md

     npm install –g johnny-five

 ## Disable the Bridge Script
 Remove the bridge setup from the inittab script by commenting out the **ttyATH0** line using the stream editor.
-This will replace the first argumenet (ttyAHT0) with the second argument (# ttyAHT0) which results in the line being commented out.
+This will replace the first argument (ttyAHT0) with the second argument (# ttyAHT0) which results in the line being commented out.

     sed -i -e 's/ttyATH0/# ttyATH0/g' /etc/inittab